sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

     ```
     In this example, we can deserialize everything up to the `meta` field.
 - Primitive types like unsigned ints are encoded in Little Endian format
+- Vector is serialized as a [ULEB128](https://en.wikipedia.org/wiki/LEB128) length (with max length up to `u32`) followed by the content of the vector.

 The full BCS specification can be found in [the BCS repository](https://github.com/zefchain/bcs).